Best Solar Charger For Backpacking Adventures

 Bottom-Line: A low-cost, perfectly portable little power provider that’s slower to replenish its charge via solar power but otherwise a backpacking and hiking solar panel par excellence.

-What Is A Solar Charger?
+What Is A Portable Solar Charger?

-These chargers use solar panels that source the “juice” needed to charge your devices from the sun.
-Most models won’t be able to charge your cell phone as fast as a phone charger that you plug into a wall outlet.
-However, you should be able to fully charge most small devices in around 3-6 hours.
+Solar chargers for backpacking are compact, portable solutions that can charge small, USB-powered electronic devices using solar energy.
+These chargers use portable solar panels to harvest the energy needed to charge your devices from the sun.
+While most models won’t charge your cell phone as fast as a wall outlet charger, you should be able to fully charge most small devices in around 3-6 hours.

 Solar panel charger attached to backpack with carabiner